 Our education staff also offers programs designed for scouting organizations, daycare/pre-K groups, after-school programs, and other youth clubs at both Lockerly and our Worley Center.
 In addition, we can bring programs to your site, school, office or facility.

 To schedule field trips and programs contact Greg at firstname.lastname@example.org or call 478.452.2112.

-Lectures, workshops, and symposia are conducted on horticultural topics throughout the year for adults.
+Adult Programs and Education: While school age children are our primary focus, we continue to work with and offer a variety of adult education programs and opportunities.
+Lectures, workshops, and symposia are conducted on horticultural topics throughout the year.
 Please check our calendar for upcoming events.
 If you have a specific topic you would like to learn more about, please let us know.

 The centerpiece of our outdoor education program at the Arboretum is the Woods Museum, located in a former tenant house on the property.
 The Woods Museum features an enormous cross-cut slab of a 300-year-old Taxodium distichum as well as a comprehensive permanent exhibit showcasing 13 hardwood trees.
 For each species, the display includes a 16″ cut of tree trunk, with a large wedge removed to show the grain and growth rings of the tree.
 Hanging on the wall above each specimen is a framed, color poster showing where the tree grows in the USA, a sketch of its leaf and fruit, and a thorough description of the tree in its natural habitat.
 The other half of the exhibition area features a wide range of rotating exhibits (photography in the arboretum, pollinators in the arboretum, wildlife in the arboretum, etc.).